Oligophagy

 The Colorado potato beetle will typically only feed on plants of the family Solanaceae.

 Oligophagy refers to the eating of only a few specific foods, and to monophagy when restricted to a single food source.
 The term is usually associated with insect dietary behaviour.
-Organisms may exhibit narrow or specific oligophagy where the diet is restricted to a very few foods or broad oligophagy where the organism feeds on a wide variety of specific foods but none other.
+Organisms may exhibit narrow or specific oligophagy where the diet is restricted to a very few foods or broad oligophagy where the organism feeds on a wide variety of specific foods but none others.

 Polyphagy, on the contrary, refers to eating a broad spectrum of foods.
 In the insect world it refers usually to insects that feed on plants belonging to different families.

 Examples

 The diet of the yucca moths is restricted to the developing fruits of species of yucca while the sea hare, Aplysia juliana (Quoy & Gaimard), is found on and feeds only on a single alga, Ulva lactuca (Linnaeus) in east Australian waters.
 These are both narrow oligophages.
 Conversely the migratory locust may be said to be broadly oligophagous or even polyphagous.